 The trading costs at Coinbase for cryptocurrencies such as BTC, ETH, and LTC, consist of two main components – the exchange rate and conversion fees.
 Trading costs from the exchange rate consist of the bid/ask spreads when buying or selling, whereas the conversion cost is the greater of either a minimum fee or percentage fee (depending on the amount transacted).

 For example, transactions under $200 worth of digital assets incur a flat minimum fee, which is disclosed at the time of the trade, whereas amounts greater than $200 may incur a percentage fee that varies by region and ranges from 1.49% – 3.99% of the transaction value.

-For the exchange rate calculation, the bid/ask spreads are taken from Coinbase’s GDAX platform and then marked up by up to 50 basis points or more in the event the price derived is from an external liquidity provider (LP).
+For the exchange rate calculation, the bid/ask spreads are taken from Coinbase’s Institutional platform (formerly known as GDAX) and then marked up by up to 50 basis points or more in the event the price derived is from an external liquidity provider (LP).
 The trade fee shown is at the time of placing the trade, as can be seen in the trade ticket window from the Coinbase web dashboard (below):